jobindjohn/vivaplus_v0.2/docs/contributor-guide/70-documentation-guideliness.md

 # Guidelines for Documentation

 Contributing to the documentation is as easy as writing in text files.
-The VIVA+ documentation is written in Markdown format.
+The VIVA+ documentation is written in Markdown (See this 60-second guide to [Markdown](https://commonmark.org/help/)).
 The documentation is build with MkDocs library.

 ### Install MkDocs